Arjit2752/Neural-Network-from-Scratch/README.md

 Activation functions as classes: Identity(), Sigmoid(), Tanh(), Relu() and LeakyRelu().

+MLP.py is the main Neural Network code file.
 NN.ipynb is a demonstration of use of MLP.py.
 Results may not be so good, but the MLP.py structure is totally based on Neural Networks basic algorithm for Stochastic Gradient Descent.